sc-camp/2016-R-data-analysis/README.md

 -->

 ## Parallel R
-The first part of the tutorial is now over, you can connect to `guane` cluster and submit an other job requesting several machines.
+The first part of the tutorial is now over, you can connect to `guane` cluster and submit an other job if your previous is terminated.

 	jdoe@localhost:~$ ssh guane

-    jdoe@guane:~$ salloc -p all --nodes=2 --partition=all srun --pty bash
+    jdoe@guane:~$ salloc -p all --nodes=1 --partition=all srun --pty bash

 When the job is running and you are connected run R.